-When designing for public spaces, those involved in the planning process need to take into account environmental stressers, such as crowding, and how that can affect privacy and personal space.
-Studies show that people prefer to have approximately 1.2 meters of personal space when it comes to ‘social distance’, which is the distance we put between ourselves and strangers or acquaintances.
+When designing for transportation terminal hold rooms, those involved in the planning process need to take into account environmental stressers.
+This includes crowding, and how that can affect privacy and personal space.
+Studies show that people prefer to have approximately 1.2 meters of personal space when it comes to ‘social distance’.
+This is the distance we put between ourselves and strangers or acquaintances.

-A person’s overall experience in a transitory space such as a train station, cruise terminal, or airport, is in part driven by their experience involving this social distance while waiting.
-Passenger satisfaction surveys almost always include questions to gather opinions of one’s hold room or waiting room experience – given that in many instances this is a place where passengers spend most of their time.
-The passenger experience influences a terminal’s star ratings, and dissatisfied travelers are very vocal and the most likely to share their experience with others on social media.
+A person’s overall experience in an airport or transportation terminal is in part driven by their experience with social distance while waiting.
+Passenger satisfaction surveys almost always include questions to gather opinions of one’s hold room or waiting room experience.
+This makes sense given these are places where passengers spend most of their time.
+The passenger experience influences a terminal’s star ratings.
+Dissatisfied travelers are very vocal and the most likely to share their experience with others on social media.

 The challenge for space planners is sourcing furniture that will allow for maximum seat utilization, while keeping passengers feeling relaxed and not squished.
 To accommodate this, space planners should source furniture that is designed with this behavior in mind.

 Using a variety of high-performance furniture and seating options configured in purposeful ways can maximize space requirements and seat utilization rates.
 In a special trial installation conducted at Tampa International Airport, a seating mock-up was installed in Tampa’s Airside F terminal.
 For several days, the tandem seats in this area were filmed for 2.5 hours during two peak periods over 2 days.
 The tandem seats were then replaced by cluster seating units featuring the same seat elements.
 This new mock-up was also recorded for the same amount of time over the same peak periods.